 The City's Waterfront Parks Strategy contemplates eliminating approximately 135 spaces from the existing parking lots in J.C.
 Saddington Park to accommodate additional park space when transit becomes more accessible.
-The plan also recommends that (ultimately) the parking lot, approximately 42 spaces, in Marina Park, be eliminated.
-Community Services is currently undertaking predesign studies which includes concept plans that restrict parking to the south portion of the park.
+For Marina Park, Community Services had undertaken predesign studies which include concept plans that restrict parking to the south portion of the park.
+The new parking will service the boat launch ramps, docks and the charter boat operators.
+There is potential for the displacement of some general use public parking.
 While there is capacity on the surrounding area streets to accommodate a portion of the displaced parking from the park, the City should investigate the opportunity to provide a consolidated public parking facility to accommodate the displaced parking demand from the two parks.
 The parking garage would ideally be located in proximity to both Marina Park and J.C.
 Saddington Park.
-Based on our preliminary review however there does not appear to be a readily obvious location that would serve both locations conveniently, including the boat launch users.
+Based on our preliminary review however there does not appear to be a readily obvious location that would serve both locations conveniently.

 An alternative location to provide public parking is on the Imperial Oil lands on the west side of Mississauga Road, just south of Lakeshore Road West.
 This potential new facility, which would optimally provide approximately 150-200 spaces in a surface lot and be the right size and shape to accommodate a future parking garage, could provide public parking for general visitors to J.C.
 Saddington Park and Marina Park.
-The lot however is likely too far from Marina Park to accommodate parking associated with the boat launch (i.e. vehicles with boat trailers).
-Boaters would most likely use launch ramps at Lakefront Promenade rather than park at the Imperial Oil lands and launch boats at Marina Park.
-It should be noted that a parking lot on the Imperial Oils lands could also be used to encourage and support redevelopment of properties along the Lakeshore Road corridor west of Mississauga Road outside of Port Credit Node.
+Further, a parking lot on the Imperial Oils lands could also be used to encourage and support redevelopment of properties along the Lakeshore Road corridor west of Mississauga Road outside of Port Credit Node.
 For example, there have been preliminary visions of developing the south side of Lakeshore Road on the Imperial Oil lands as a mixed-use area and continuation of the main street.
-Although providing a public parking lot of the west side of Mississauga Road would be a viable location to support development on Lakeshore Road West and also be utilized for J.C.
-Saddington Park, developing an on-site park on the Imperial Oil lands may be challenging due to the environmental and contamination issues.
+Although providing a public parking lot on the west side of Mississauga Road would be a viable location to support development on Lakeshore Road West and also be utilized for J.C.
+Saddington Park, development on the Imperial Oil lands may be challenging due to the environmental and contamination issues.

-If a public parking garage can be developed on the Imperial Oil lands of sufficient size, then the need for a public garage on the north side of Lakeshore Road in the Riverside Public School playground would be diminished because a larger garage on the south side could serve future redevelopment on the north.
+If a public parking garage can be developed on the Imperial Oil lands of sufficient size, then the need for a public garage on the north side of Lakeshore Road in the Riverside Public School playground would be diminished.
+A larger garage on the south side could serve future redevelopment on the north.

-In order to provide additional public parking, the City should also consider converting wide boulevards along areas of Lakeshore Road to on-street parking in the Secondary Western CPA.
+In order to provide additional public parking, the City should also consider converting wide boulevards along areas of Lakeshore Road to on-street parking in the Western CPA.
 This approach would be similar to the widening completed in front of the Shoppers Drug Mart and medical office complex at the southwest corner of Lakeshore Road West and Pine Avenue South.